Memory-Efficient Training for Text-Dependent SV with Independent Pre-trained Models: Speaker Verification System

 We trained our models in two stages:

-\begin{itemize} \item \textbf{Full training (T$_1$)}: In this stage, models were trained on a combination of out-of-domain data (Common Voice Farsi and VoxCeleb 1) and in-domain (DeepMine) data, totaling 3,684 speakers, to learn robust and generalizable speaker embeddings across different datasets. pre-trained ResNets did not undergo this stage.
-During this phase, 300 frames of each sample input were randomly selected in each epoch to prevent overfitting and accelerate the training.
+\begin{itemize} \item \textbf{Full training ($T_1$)}: In this stage, models were trained on a combination of out-of-domain data (Common Voice Farsi and VoxCeleb 1) and in-domain (DeepMine) data, totaling 3,684 speakers, to learn robust and generalizable speaker embeddings across different domains.
+Pre-trained ResNets did not undergo this stage, as they are already capable of extracting rich speaker-specific features.
+During this phase, 300 consecutive frames of each input utterance were randomly selected in each epoch to prevent overfitting, reduce GPU memory usage, and accelerate training.
 Moreover, all augmentation methods explained in Section~\ref{sec:augment} were applied.
-We employed the widely used AAM-Softmax \cite{deng2019arcface} loss with the subcenter method and the Inter-TopK penalty \cite{zhao2021speakin} to train our models, with a constant margin and scale of 0.2 and 32, respectively. \item \textbf{Domain adaptation (T$_2$)}: We fine-tuned our models with in-domain data after full training to bridge the domain gap and enhance the performance.
-During this stage, augmentation methods and the Inter-TopK penalty were removed to avoid domain mismatch, and the number of randomly selected frames was increased from 300 to 600.
-Also, fine-tuning was done with smaller learning rate values to maintain the generalization abilities of the models. \end{itemize}
+We employed the widely used AAM-Softmax~\citep{deng2019arcface} loss with the subcenter method and the Inter-TopK penalty~\citep{zhao2021speakin} to train our models, with a constant margin and scale of 0.2 and 32, respectively. \item \textbf{Domain adaptation ($T_2$)}: We fine-tuned our models using in-domain data after full training to bridge the domain gap and improve performance.
+During this stage, augmentation methods and the Inter-TopK penalty were removed to prevent domain mismatch.
+Additionally, the number of randomly selected frames was increased from 300 to 600 to enhance the models' generalization capability~\citep{garciaromero2019length, garciaromero2020magneto}.
+Fine-tuning was performed with smaller learning rates to preserve the models' generalization abilities. \end{itemize}

 All models were optimized using SGD with a momentum of 0.9 and a weight decay of 1e-4.
-We also utilized an exponential decay scheduler with a minimum learning rate of 5e-5 for T$_1$ and 1e-6 for T$_2$.
+We also utilized an exponential decay scheduler with a minimum learning rate of 5e-5 for $T_1$ and 1e-6 for $T_2$.
 Other training hyper-parameters are listed in Table~\ref{tab:hyperparams}.
 Note that gradient accumulation was used to achieve the target effective batch size when GPU memory was limited.
 The dimensionality of speaker embeddings was set to 256 across all models.
-All experiments were conducted on a single Nvidia RTX 3090 GPU using the WeSpeaker toolkit \cite{wang2024wespeaker,wang2023wespeaker}.
+All experiments were conducted on a single Nvidia RTX 3090 GPU using the WeSpeaker toolkit~\citep{wang2024wespeaker}.